 - The quality and completeness of the application.

 - The degree to which the application demonstrates local commitment (match funding and/or public support).

 - Whether the project is identified in a water quality restoration plan, e.g. BMAP or RAP.

-The District’s application process opened July 28, 2020, and closes Aug.
+The District’s application process opened July 28, 2020, and closed Aug.
 21, 2020, at 5 p.m.
 Projects may be eligible for up to 100 percent construction costs, with a $2.5 million cap per project and per applicant.
 A local funding match is not required; however it is highly encouraged and will be a consideration during the evaluation and project scoring.

-To apply, see the application and funding guidance manual at right.
+For details, see the application and funding guidance manual at right.